 Winter is Here: The Coming Storm

 Perhaps there was a time when it felt like society was guided by clearer rules, expectations, commandments, a code of ethics, or responsibility to some greater cause.
 And now, everything seems to be a free for all.
 We see our structures crumbling, our institutions dismantling, our belief and value systems under attack, and our way of life challenged.
-Circumstances feel chaotic and uncertain.
-The path ahead to our futures may appear dark and tumultuous.
+Circumstances feel chaotic.
+The path ahead to our futures may appear uncertain or tumultuous.
 Storms abound and we are at sea.
 Perhaps we aim to escape, adopt or create an alternate reality, tell ourselves everything is fine as we move through our days, or attempt to swim against the current back to the past.
 Difficult times can make one feel nostalgic, and it is easy to do so with rose-colored glasses.
 Needing to believe that there in the certainty of the past, was a better, safer, kinder time.
 Where the harshness and uncertainty of the world cannot harm us.
 But the past was just as imperfect as it is now.

+Meanwhile cost of living expenses continue to increase astronomically, disproportional to living wages.
+Basic, life-dependent natural resources like clean air, clean water, clean land and food disappear.
+We’re told that nature does not matter and is insignificant, as it is bulldozed over with more concrete, more steel, more plastic.
+Human inventions like HVAC systems and air purifiers designed to purify the clean air that we once had for free.
+Water purifiers to purify the clean water, we also once had for free.
+Legal structures and money to buy the land that once was free to the benefit of all.
+Synthetic fertilizers and GMO crops to grow produce that looks like produce, but lacks all of the nutrients of one.
+We are creating a toxic, plastic world.
 Most people live in plastic, eat plastic, inject plastic, smother themselves in plastic, wear plastic, carry plastic, drive plastic, and bathe in micro-plastics.
 Grocery stores are lined with processed, petrolium-based foods.
 Living foods are pumped with growth hormones to artifically grow the item because the land is devoid of any real nutrients, and antibiotics and pesticides regularly showered because of inherent disease in the toxic process of industrial manufacturing.
-Not only are people eating petrolium, people are also slathering petrolium-based products, skincare, cosmetics, etc on their entire bodies, and willingly cut themselves open to put even more plastic inside their bodies through the form of fillers, injections, plastic surgery, etc. This way of being is a living nightmare, a version of hell, glossed over with seemingly picture-perfect plastic packaging of an illusion.
-People are brainwashed to believe this is all good, to desire it, and it to give anything, including themselves, for it.
-But in reality, it is a real sickness.
+Not only are people eating petrolium, people are also slathering petrolium-based products, skincare, cosmetics, etc on their entire bodies, and willingly cut themselves open to even put more plastic inside their bodies through the form of fillers, injections, plastic surgery.
+This way of being is a version of hell, glossed over with a seemingly picture-perfect plastic package of an illusion.
+People are brainwashed to believe this is all good, to desire it, and to give anything to maintain it, including themselves.
+Plastic is a way of life.
+It is a symbol of the rejection of nature, of the intelligence of life.
+A false belief that humans can outsmart and separate themselves from nature.
+But behind the plastic illusion, is a disease.

 Next